bitwarden/contributing-docs/docs/architecture/deep-dives/authorization.md

 ### Update

-Read the **unedited** object from the database, then pass it to AuthorizationService to determine whether the user can update it.
+Read the **unedited** object from the database, then pass it to AuthorizationService.

 ```cs
 var cipher = _cipherRepository.GetByIdAsync(id);